ChainMovers/suibase/docs/src/how-to/install.md

    - The installation only creates symlinks in ~/.local/bin

 ::: details Why suibase need to be cloned in user home (~)?
 Suibase files are an "open standard" and benefit from being easily found by many apps and sdks.
-The home directory is the convenient solution.
+The user home is the most convenient solution.
 :::

 ## Update
 ```shell
 $ ~/suibase/update
 ```
-Will pull latest from github to only update suibase itself.
+Will pull latest from GitHub to only update suibase itself.
 To update sui clients and their local repos, use instead the workdir scripts (e.g. ```mainnet update```)
 <br>